MINED30/Face_Mask_Detection_YOLO/README.md

 convolutional layers but now has some shortcut connections as well and is significantly larger.
 It has 53 convolutional layers so we call it Darknet-53!

+Darknet-53
+YOLO v2 used a custom deep architecture darknet-19, an originally 19-layer network supplemented with 11 more layers for object detection.
+With a 30-layer architecture, YOLO v2 often struggled with small object detections.
+This was attributed to loss of fine-grained features as the layers downsampled the input.
+To remedy this, YOLO v2 used an identity mapping, concatenating feature maps from from a previous layer to capture low level features.
+However, YOLO v2’s architecture was still lacking some of the most important elements that are now staple in most of state-of-the art algorithms.
+No residual blocks, no skip connections and no upsampling.
+YOLO v3 incorporates all of these.
+First, YOLO v3 uses a variant of Darknet, which originally has 53 layer network trained on Imagenet.
+For the task of detection, 53 more layers are stacked onto it, giving us a 106 layer fully convolutional underlying architecture for YOLO v3.
+This is the reason behind the slowness of YOLO v3 compared to YOLO v2.
+Here is how the architecture of YOLO now looks like.

 ## Demo
 <img src="https://github.com/MINED30/Face_Mask_Detection_YOLO/blob/main/demo/ezgif-2-6ce114bf9fed.gif?raw=true" width="60%">